-The town of Bray is just a 45 minute train ride south of Dublin.
+The town of Bray is just a 45 minute DART train ride south of Dublin.
 It’s an inexpensive train fare and offers a lovely view of the sea as it passes through many towns that are part of the greater Dublin area, straddling the eastern shores of Ireland along the way.
-So if you’re only in Dublin for a long weekend, Bray affords you the opportunity to get a taste of the majestic beauty of Ireland.
+So if you’re only in Dublin in summer for a long weekend, Bray affords you the opportunity to get a taste of the majestic beauty of Ireland.
 It’s the best day trip from Dublin while spending a week in Ireland.

 Some Irish jokingly refer to Bray as “Costa del Bray.”
 This in reference to the popular vacation spot in Spain called Costa del Sol, and because Bray is a popular weekend or day getaway for many Irish.
 There are several nice hotels and many good restaurants along the beach (which is never warm enough for the vast majority to actually swim in) but it’s still very pretty.

-Bray is a pretty cool town in and of itself, with a couple great Italian delis for nice parma hams, cheeses and wine.
+Bray is a great coastal town lined with good pubs and restaurants.
+There are a couple great Italian delis for nice parma hams, cheeses and wine, ideal for a picnic.
 It also frequently hosts festivals with a big Ferris Wheel, loads of rides and all the carnival food you could hope for.
 We even saw an air show in Bray this past summer, many antique planes were on display, flying over the town, shore and nearby mountains.

-But the highlight of the area for us is the 6km cliffwalk to the town of Greystones, and particularly the first 3km from Bray.
-It’s a stunning walk over the cliffs and the train line below.
+The highlight of the area for us is the 6km cliff walk to the town of Greystones.
+The first 3km from Bray. is particularly striking It’s a stunning walk over the cliffs and the train line below.
 You also get fantastic views of Bray, the Wicklow Mountains, Dublin Bay and the lovely Howth summit across the bay.

-There is a also very steep hike you can take to the top of the mountain to get a full panoramic view of the area.
-There is a cross at the summit so beware if you are a vampire 😉
+There is a also very steep Bray hike you can take to the top of the mountain to get a full panoramic view of the area.
+There is a cross at the summit so beware if you are a vampire! 😉